Here’s your official welcome to premium acoustic guitars.

 If you want to set yourself apart from the rest of the playing crowd, put some soul into your buy.
 With some soul in your playing, the Soulstice will make you proud.

 Seagull Artist Mosaic

 Music is everything but single faceted.
 You have a composer, singer, player, and endless genres of music to identify by.
-A guitar must keep up with the demands that a guitarist needs to be versatile to adapt to a playing style or sound they feel like expressing at any given moment in time.
+The best acoustic guitars under $1000 must keep up with the demands that a guitarist needs to be versatile to adapt to a playing style or sound they feel like expressing at any given moment in time.
 This is when you need to combine both an artist and a mosaic masterpiece into one to reflect the many sides of the player.